 Do you ever wish you had a magic robot to clean your house for you?
 Do your homework?
 Or just be around to talk with?
 You may not be the only one.
 In some ways, advancing technology makes our lives more convenient or efficient.
 In other ways, it keeps us connected through social media and networking.
 But what if you could be friends with technology?
 Technology like a robot?

 An interesting dynamic exists between work and play.
 In my last blog, I discussed how domestic chores can be play.
 The work versus play issue came to mind recently since so much of what I do in my current job is playing (just don’t tell my boss that).
-When it comes to a career, I never thought I would be someone who liked their job.
-It was called work for a reason.

 In preparation for purchasing my daughter’s second birthday present, I polled my parent-friends to see what was the one toy their kids couldn’t live without.